Zxenith/sanjeevika/README.md

 # HealthAPI Backend

-This project is a Flask-based backend developed for a Postman API Hackathon hosted by BITS Pilani.
+This project is a Flask-based backend.
 It is a healthcare management system that leverages Firebase for data storage and JWT for authentication.
 The application supports functionalities like user authentication, hospital registration, appointment scheduling, and management of healthcare records.

 ---